 - Purchasing products made with recycled materials where possible.

-- Recycling equipment that is no longer of use to the company by donating items such as computers and printers to the local community.
+- Recycling equipment that is no longer of use to the Group

 Our energy use and CO2 emissions